Skip to main content

 MCP resources not accessible

 Managed Agents cannot read MCP resources (like engram://commitments) directly.
-Use the equivalent tools instead:
+Use the briefing tool to fan all four accountability views into one call, or fall back to scoped search(source_type="memory", memory_type=...) calls:

 Rate limits